cortexproject/cortex/docs/configuration/config-file-reference.md

 # The sharding strategy to use.
 Supported values are: default, shuffle-sharding.
 # CLI flag: -store-gateway.sharding-strategy
 [sharding_strategy: <string> | default = "default"]

+# Comma separated list of tenants whose store metrics this storegateway can
+# process.
+If specified, only these tenants will be handled by storegateway,
+# otherwise this storegateway will be enabled for all the tenants in the
+# store-gateway cluster.
+# CLI flag: -store-gateway.enabled-tenants
+[enabled_tenants: <string> | default = ""]

+# Comma separated list of tenants whose store metrics this storegateway cannot
+# process.
+If specified, a storegateway that would normally pick the specified
+# tenant(s) for processing will ignore them instead.
+# CLI flag: -store-gateway.disabled-tenants
+[disabled_tenants: <string> | default = ""]
 ```

 ### `tracing_config`